zaslow/poc-aws-circleci-inspec-terraform/README.md

-# CircleCI, Inspec, & Terraform POC on AWS
+# CircleCI, InSpec, & Terraform POC on AWS
 **Provision permissions with Terraform on AWS & run Chef Inspec compliance tests via CircleCI**

+Given an AWS IAM user, this project will use Terraform to provision a new IAM role with policy-based permissions and then run Chef InSpec compliance tests against the given AWS instance.
+This is orchestrated both locally with Docker Compose, and remotely with CircleCI.

 ## Pre-requisites
-Create an AWS IAM user with the following basic permissions set to `Allow`
+Create an AWS IAM user with the following basic permissions (basically all policy & role permissions, plus `sts:AssumeRole`) set to `Allow`
 ```
 iam:GetRole
 iam:GetRolePolicy